MicrosoftDocs/learn/learn-pr/advocates/build-web-api-nodejs-express/includes/3-exercise-create-app.md

 You've been tasked with creating a simple API using the framework Express.
-Tailwind Traders would like to evaluate Express and see if it's easy to work with.
-As part of that evaluation, they would like you to build a web application that serves different routes.
+The online retailer wants to evaluate Express to see if it's easy to work with.
+As part of that evaluation, they want you to build a web application that serves different routes.

 ## Create a basic web app with Express